saifalfalah/react-handbook/content/react-components/index.md

 Up until recently, class components were the only way to define a component that had its own state, and could access the lifecycle methods so you could do things when the component was first rendered, updated or removed.

-React Hooks changed this, so our function components are now much more powerful than ever and I believe we'll see less and less class components in the future, although it will still be perfectly valid way to create components.
+React Hooks changed this, so our function components are now much more powerful than ever and I believe we'll see fewer and fewer class components in the future, although it will still be perfectly valid way to create components.

-There is a third syntax which uses the `ES5` syntax, without the classes:
+There is also a third syntax which uses the `ES5` syntax, without the classes:

 ```js
 import React from 'react'